 Cannabinoid receptors relay information about changing conditions to the inside of the cell to ensure the appropriate cellular response is activated.
 There are two well-known cannabinoid receptors: CB1 and CB2.
 CB1 receptors are located predominately in the brain.
 THC prefers to bind to these receptors, which is why many of us get high when it’s consumed.
 CB2 receptors are primarily outside of the nervous system, in places like the immune and reproductive systems.
 However, both receptors are throughout the body as the endocannabinoid system is responsible for many fundamental functions.

-These three components of the ECS are in almost every major system of the body.
-And because cannabis stimulates the ECS, it is an obvious target for potential treatments.
+The ECS covers almost every major system of the body.
+Cannabis stimulates the ECS, making it an obvious target for use in potential treatments.
 Many illnesses can occur as a result of the endocannabinoid system being imbalanced.
+And, though we know consuming cannabis can activate the ECS and assist with bringing things back into balance, we must keep in mind that it isn’t a cure-all.

-Though activating the ECS through cannabis consumption can assist with homeostasis, marijuana isn’t a cure-all.
-Having a balanced lifestyle that includes a nutritious diet, therapeutic activities, holistic health, and overall fulfillment all play a vital role in ensuring our endocannabinoid systems are in tip-top shape to restore equilibrium should it be disturbed.
+Living a balanced life that includes a healthy diet, hobbies, and routine healthcare play a vital role in ensuring the ECS is in good enough shape to restore internal equilibrium should it be disturbed.

 *We are not medical doctors.
 Your cannabis research should not end here.
 Take this extremely condensed information and use it to further your journey in learning about one of the most complex plants we’ve ever consumed.*